 When managing flexible work arrangements best practices, keep in mind that workplace flexibility means different things to different people.
 Companies need to encourage their employees to think creatively and work with managers and teammates to find an arrangement that supports workplace flexibility for everyone.

-The workplace must also consider barriers that prohibit a flexible approach.
+Companies with flexible work arrangements also consider barriers that get in the way.
+The best remote companies to work for follow best practices and strive to maintain and improve employee engagement.
 Automatic approval for remote work requests, access to the tools needed to support remote work, and even encouraging leaders to work remotely are great examples.

 Focus on Measuring Outcomes